Cover Image

 That car was the Giulia Quadrifoglio!
 I knew that I wanted another Alfa Romeo as no other car had ever made me feel the way the Alfa's did but, because of ongoing health issues, I knew that whatever car I bought would most likely be my last so it may as well be a good one I could have some fun with.
 The main reason we had moved to SUV's was to help with me getting in and out so, going to back to a low slung saloon would be painful....so it had to be worth that pain!

-Earlier this Year (2024) I decided that it was now or never.
-My health was slowly getting worse so, if I wanted my own car again, it had to happen this Year.
-In January I test drove a Giulia Quad.
-It wasn't the right one for me but I went away from that test drive grinning from ear to ear knowing that I HAD to own one....but it had to be the right one.
+I test drove a Giulia Quad the next day.
+It wasn't the right one for me as it was Misano blue with yellow calipers and didn't have any factory options that I had decided I wanted, but I went away from that test drive grinning from ear to ear knowing that I HAD to own one....but it had to be the right one.

-I spent the next nine Months endlessly looking at Auto Trader at every Quad listing until, in September, I saw one....the perfect one.
+I spent the next eight Months endlessly looking at Auto Trader at every Quad listing until, in September, I saw one....the perfect one.
 It was 180 miles away but I could not pass this up so, a call was made.

 Section Image